lvgl/lvgl/docs/widgets/chart.rst

 :cpp:expr:`lv_chart_set_div_line_count(chart, hdiv_num, vdiv_num)`.
 The default
 settings are 3 horizontal and 5 vertical division lines.
-If there is a visible border on a side and no padding on that side, the division line would be drawn on top of the border and therefore it won’t be drawn.
+If there is a visible border on a side and no padding on that side, the division line would be drawn on top of the border and therefore it won't be drawn.

 Override default start point for series
 ---------------------------------------